 If you are bathing a puppy, make sure the products are safe for a young pup.
 If your dog has itchy or flaky skin then, you can pick a shampoo and conditioner combo that addresses the problem.
 Remember, a conditioner is essential because it will help to rehydrate the skin after using the shampoo.

 Steps to Bathe Your Dog

 Below are the steps needed to bathe your dog.
 Gather everything you will need such as towels, shampoo, and conditioner before you start.

 - Fill the tub, sink, or wash basin with warm water.
 Not too hot and not too cold.
-If you have a handheld shower device that will work great to wet your dog down, and you will not need to fill the reservoir with water if you don't, then have a pitcher or large plastic cup/bowl handy to pour water over the dog's back and fur.
+If you have a handheld shower device that will work great to wet your dog down, then you will not need to fill the reservoir with water.
+If you don't have a handheld showerhead, then have a pitcher or large plastic cup/bowl handy to pour water over the dog's back and fur.

 - Coax or lure the pet into the tub, sink, or washbasin.
 You can use treats to encourage the pooch.

 - Wet the dog's fur using warm water.